eroth/fresh-start/_pages/terms-of-service.md

 ------------------------

-Our Service may contain links to third party web sites or services that are not owned or controlled by The Last Call Project
+Our Service may contain links to third party web sites or services that are not owned or controlled by The Last Call Project.

 The Last Call Project has no control over, and assumes no responsibility for the content, privacy policies, or practices of any third party web sites or